How to Communicate Addressable Spend Opportunities to Finance

 What is addressable spend?

-Addressable spend refers to the portion of a company’s spending that Procurement can manage, negotiate, or strategically optimized to better control costs.
+Addressable spend, also known as impactable spend, refers to the portion of a company’s spending that Procurement can manage, negotiate, or strategically optimize to better control costs.
 This includes addressing:

 1. Filter everything through your organization’s goals